sphinx-gallery/sphinx-gallery/README.rst

         'gallery_dirs': 'gallery',  # path to where to save gallery generated output }

 Finally just compile your docs as usual.
-You will see a new section "gallery" in your docs with the examples.
+ You will find a new page "gallery" in your docs with the examples.
+ To get it linked from the main page, add a link ``gallery/index.rst`` in your ``doc/index.rst``.

 Who uses Sphinx-Gallery
 =======================